 - WP-CLI integration

 Cloud Based WordPress Hosting for Uptime & Reliability

 www.hostgator.com is a well-known web host and another great choice to host your WordPress website.
 They have shared, vps, cloud, and dedicated plans to fit your specific needs.
-For starting off with WordPress, you can use their standard shared web hosting (which includes cPanel) or their optimized WordPress cloud web hosting.
-Their WordPress cloud platform has its own, simpler user interface and offers faster speeds than the shared plans.
-It’s fully managed.
-WordPress is auto-installed and cashing is pre-configured.
-It is important to note that the WordPress Cloud plans do not have cPanel or phpMyAdmin, which can be very limiting for advanced users.
-If you want more control over your account, you can also choose from their standard cloud plans, which includes cPanel and access to edit your MySQL database through phpMyAdmin.
-All plans come with the HostGator WalkMe and Mojo Marketplace plugin (which some might view as bloatware), but can be removed.
-All in all, HostGator still offers solid performance and reliability for WordPress sites and the plan we mention here is great for beginners.
+For starting off with WordPress, you can use their standard shared web hosting (which starts at $2.78 per month).
+It's the most common and affordable solution.
+However, we would highly recommend a step up to their hybrid cloud web hosting (starting at $4.95 per month), which offers improved performance at a minimal cost difference.
+It's a bit confusing as they also have a managed WordPress cloud hosting plan series (which you can find on their website), which is different & not as good as the hybrid cloud plans we're promoting here.
+The reason for this is that the managed WordPress cloud plans do not have cPanel or phpMyAdmin (no way to edit your database), which can be very limiting for advanced users.
+The main plans we've listed here includes cPanel and access to edit your MySQL database through phpMyAdmin.
+All plans come with the HostGator WalkMe and Mojo Marketplace plugins (which some might view as bloatware), but can be removed.
+All in all, HostGator offers exceptional performance and reliability for WordPress sites… Read our full review

 - Cloud based hosting